grafana/Grafana-Alloy-for-Beginners/README.md

     // TODO: Fill in the rest of this component
 }

-// Define the prometheus remote_write endpoint we'd like to write all Prometheus metrics to prometheus.remote_write "mimir" {
-    // TODO: Fill in this component
-}
 ```

 For the `prometheus.scrape` component, we can define scrape targets for Loki directly by creating a scrape object.
 Scrape targets are defined as a list of maps, where each map contains a `__address__` key with the address of the target to scrape.
 Any non-double-underscore keys are used as labels for the target.